skandium/CarND-Traffic-Sign-Classification/WRITEUP.md

 * The size of training set is 34799
 * The size of test set is 12630
+* The size of the validation set is 4410
 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43
 * The number of augmented images added is 173996